Hello, baking fanatics—I can’t wait for you to try this new recipe! This 1-Bowl > Mix > Bake Banana Sourdough Seed Loaf is out of this world!

-Ps.
-I mastered my Gluten-Free and Vegan baking skills with the help of the Gluten-Free Baking Academy, This course was amazing, plus Heather Crosby (the teacher) taught me to use the best gluten-free ingredients, without any yucky unwanted fillers.
+Like me, you can master your Gluten-Free and Vegan baking skills with the help of the Gluten-Free Baking Academy, This course is terrific, plus Heather Crosby (the teacher) taught me to use the best gluten-free ingredients, without any yucky unwanted fillers.
 If you’re interested, there are usually two sessions per year.

 - Vegan egg———